eldonaldo/VRMeshViewer/README.md

 ==========================================

-VRMeshViewer is a virtual reality mesh viewer, that allows the user to inspect 3D models using the Oculus Rift (at least DK2), and transform the model’s state by forming gestures using the tracking data provided by the Leap Motion.
+VRMeshViewer is a virtual reality mesh viewer, that allows the user to inspect 3D models using the Oculus Rift (at least DK2), and transform the model’s state by forming gestures using the tracking data provided by the Leap Motion mounted in front of the Rift using the Oculus Rift Development Mount.

 It features two different operating modes: augmented reality and spherical virtual environment.
 Whereas in augmented reality mode the Leap camera images are used as background stream, turning the application into a augmented reality mesh viewer where the virtual hands are synchronized with the real (or even disable them completely by pressing `h`), the spherical virtual environment renders a virtual living room where the model is shaded according to the light distribution of the environment map.

+The mesh viewer was built during my undergrate thesis and is a reserch project, meaning that it may contain bugs or even may not work on your system (see section Description).

 ## Available Gestures